 Melissa is experienced in planning, writing and editing various genealogical works, including family histories, biographies, narratives, memoirs and articles.
 She works with authors to weave historical context into genealogical and biographical information to develop written materials for scholarly or private publication.
 She is also experienced in book layout and design for self-publishing, e-publishing and traditional publishing.
 She is the Reviews Editor of the Association of Professional Genealogists Quarterly (APGQ); editor of the GSNJ Newsletter, a publication of the Genealogical Society of New Jersey; and former editor of NGS Monthly.

 Melissa previously worked as a government relations and marketing consultant to numerous corporations and government agencies.
 She draws on her consulting experience to support genealogy professionals by writing and lecturing on marketing, media relations, branding and technology topics relevant to entrepreneurs and small businesses.
 She also lectures on genealogical topics and is a frequent lecturer at historical and genealogical societies throughout New Jersey and the northeast.
-Melissa is also an instructor in the Boston University Genealogical Research Certificate Program, and frequently teaches at the Genealogical Research Institute of Pittsburgh, Salt Lake Institute of Genealogy, and Institute for Genealogy and Historical Research.
-She is a Trustee of the Genealogical Society of New Jersey, and Vice President of the International Society for British Genealogy and Family History.
-Melissa also chairs the Association of Professional Genealogists Professional Development Committee, is a Mentor for ProGen 40, and serves as President of the New Jersey Chapter of the Association of Professional Genealogists.
+Melissa is Program Director for Boston University’s Genealogy Studies Programs, and frequently teaches at the Genealogical Research Institute of Pittsburgh, Salt Lake Institute of Genealogy, and Institute for Genealogy and Historical Research.

 Published Work